ashark1/Data-Science-and-ML/README.md

-# Data-Science-
+# Data-Science-and ML
-This repository some of my Data Science and machine learning projects
+This repository includes some of my Data Science and machine learning projects